Steven Bradford: Legislation

+2026 Insurance Commissioner election

+On April 15, 2024, Bradford announced he would run for lieutenant governor of California for the 2026 election.
+The field of candidates included numerous other elected officials, leading Bradford to switch his campaign to the concurrent election for California Insurance Commissioner on May 29, 2025.
+He and Fiona Ma mutually endorsed each other in their respective primary elections.

 Electoral history

 Steven Bradford was elected in a 2009 special election, following the resignation of Curren Price, who had recently won election to the California State Senate.
 He was elected to his first outright term in 2010.

 Following the 2010 Census, California's legislative districts were redrawn.
 Bradford ran for the newly drawn 62nd district, which maintained many of the cities from the previous 51st district.
 Bradford was endorsed for election to the 62nd Assembly district by the local newspaper of the South Bay, the Daily Breeze.

-His electoral results are shown below.
+Portions of his electoral results are shown below.